 Places of Interest

-Gideon’s Spring, or also known as Harod Spring, is located in the fertile Jezreel Valley about 26 miles (42 km.) from the Mediterranean Sea and about 17 miles (28 km.) from the Sea of Galilee.
+Gideon’s Spring, or also known as Harod Spring, is located in the fertile Jezreel Valley about 26 miles (42 km.) from the Mediterranean Sea and about 17 miles (28 km.) south of the Sea of Galilee.
 Just to the south of Gideon’s Spring are the Gilboa Mountains.

 1. The period of the Judges saw the nation of Israel experience many cycles of obedience and disobedience.